caltechlibrary/andor/docs/load-workflow.md

     # This defines our "deposit" workflow
     [deposit]
-    # The workflow id is "deposit"
-    workflow_id = "deposit"
     # The display name is "Deposit"
     workflow_name = "Deposit"
     # Object level permissions in the "deposit" queue